Section 44.4 Online (HTML) Options

 @google-gst

-: a Google global site tag, and ID you get from Google.
+: a Google global site tag, which is an ID you get from Google.
 Do not copy the identification numbers from another project—be sure to obtain your own for your project.@statcounter-project

 ,@statcounter-security